Orphan's Benefit: Remake

 In the summer of 1939, in anticipation of Mickey Mouse's 12th anniversary the following year, Walt Disney commissioned a two-reel short film tentatively called Mickey's Revival Party.
 The plan was for this film to show the characters attending a theater where they would watch scenes from several old, mostly black and white Mickey Mouse films (among them Orphans' Benefit).
 The story artists envisioned the characters humorously interacting with themselves on the movie screen.
 This required the old animation footage to be redrawn completely rather than added in its original state.

 It was during this process that Walt Disney decided to completely reproduce several of these old shorts in color.
-It was also an opportunity to update the character models in Technicolour, since many characters had changed in appearance since the early 1930s, such as Donald's duckbill changing shape.
+It was also an opportunity to update the character models in Technicolor, since many characters had changed in appearance since the early 1930s, such as Mickey and the orphans' eyes gaining scleras and Donald's duckbill changing shape.

 Orphans' Benefit was the first of these films to be remade.
 The result was an almost exact shot-for-shot version of the original, with added color and redrawn characters and backgrounds.
 The film was directed by Riley Thomson and used almost the entire original soundtrack, the only change being the final line, from "Aw nuts!" to "Aw phooey!" which had become a catchphrase for Donald by that time.
 Orphans' Benefit was released to theaters on August 12, 1941, by RKO Radio Pictures.

 The next film scheduled for reproduction was Mickey's Man Friday (1935), but it was never completed.
 The original concept for Mickey's Revival Party was shelved, and Orphans' Benefit became the only Disney film to be recreated scene for scene.
-It is unknown what led to the cancellation, although animation historian David Gerstein speculated that Disney's World War II propaganda (such as Der Fuehrer's Face, Education for Death, and Victory Through Air Power) or the Disney animators' strike of 1941 may have played a role, or that Walt Disney simply preferred to work on all-new films rather than "extensively revisit the past."
+It is unknown what led to the cancellation, although animation historian David Gerstein speculated that Disney's World War II propaganda (such as Der Fuehrer's Face, Education for Death, and Victory Through Air Power) or the Disney animators' strike of 1941 may have played a role, or that Walt Disney simply preferred to work on all-new films rather than "extensively revisit the past".